When you think of a construction environment that fosters positive relationships and maximizes productivity, what seems more fitting? Is it:

 It’s important to note from the get-go that not every project is right for design-build.
 Ultimately, the chosen project delivery method is what’s right for the owner and it’s their choice in the end.
 If you’re struggling to figure it out, here’s a useful evaluation sheet to determine which project delivery method is right for your project.
 If you want to learn more about the pros and cons of all the major delivery methods in construction, we’ve also composed a handy guide, “The Ultimate Guide to Choosing the Best Project Delivery Method.”

 Hiring the right team is an owner’s first essential step in getting started with design-build.
-Even in the procurement plan, the process should be based in collaboration and other fundamental values of design-build–after all, it is the chosen delivery method on the project and it should be incorporated throughout every aspect of the project.
+Even in the procurement plan, the process should be based in collaboration and other fundamental values of the method–after all, it is the chosen delivery method on the project and it should be incorporated throughout every aspect of the project.

 Therefore, using a competitive procurement process, an owner should consider the following key aspects to hiring the right firm for a design-build project:

-The right contract is essential for design-build to truly work.
+The right contract is essential for the delivery method to truly work.
 The single contract used should be fair, balanced and clear, and should foster team-wide collaboration throughout the entire design and construction process.
 Usually, contractors are responsible for writing the contract, considering they will be managing both design and construction.
 Specifically, the agreement between the owner and design-builder should address the unique characteristics and processes of design-build.

-It’s critically important to ensure all design-build team members are educated and trained in the process and know the differences between it and other delivery systems.
+It’s critically important to ensure all team members are educated and trained in the process and know the differences between it and other delivery systems.
 If you don’t have the right skills, hire staff and people who do; it’s okay to rely on others for expertise you lack.
 Bottom line: Make sure someone on your team has what it takes.
 No shooting in the dark.

-Even with the right project contract, team and guidelines in place, you don’t necessarily have all the tools to complete a successful design-build project.
+Even with the right project contract, team and guidelines in place, you don’t necessarily have all the tools to complete a successful project.
 Having access to the right digital tools–such as BIM collaboration software–throughout the design and construction process will enhance coordination and communication throughout the project.